What Types of Stars End Their Lives With Supernovae?

 Stars Life Cycle

 Core-collapse supernovae mark the spectacular end for big stars.
 They release a huge amount of energy.
 This happens when stars at least 10 times bigger than our Sun collapse.
 When this occurs, the star’s core becomes only about 10 km wide, like Manhattan’s size.
 After this, a very bright phase begins.
-This light can be brighter than billions of stars together, showing us the wonders of space.
+This light can be brighter than billions of stars together.

 Type II Supernovae